-- NEW: 18 people have died, 44 missing after Typhoon Wipha hits the Tokyo area
+- 18 people have died, 44 missing after Typhoon Wipha hits the Tokyo area

 - Oshima, a small island south of Tokyo, has been hardest hit

 - More than 500 domestic and international flights were canceled

 - The typhoon is moving north along the Pacific coast of Japan